ebjamieson97/undidjl/README.md

   A string specifying the filepath to the folder containing all of the `filled_diff_df_$silo_name.csv`'s.

 - **agg** (*string, optional*):
-  A string which specifies the aggregation methodology for computing the aggregate ATT.
+  A string which specifies the aggregation methodology for computing the aggregate ATT in the case of staggered adoption.
 Either `"silo"`, `"g"`, or `"gt"`.
 Defaults to `"silo"`.

 - **covariates** (*string, optional*):
   A string (either `"true"` or `"false"`) which specifies whether to use the `diff_estimate` or the `diff_estimate_covariates` column when computing the aggregate ATT.
 Defaults to `"false"`.